openreachtech/eslint-inspector/README.md

 ## Strict Check with Lint Error Message

-* There are some cases where we would like to have separate files for checking the behavior of some rules for each message.
+* In some cases, you would like to have separate files for checking the behavior of some rules for each message.
 Currently, for the `no-restricted-syntax` rule, we can create a intent error file for each selector.

 * For strict inspections, create a intent error file with the folder name as the rule name and the message ID as the file name inside it.